leaflabs/libmaple/docs/source/adc.rst

 Noise and Bias
 --------------

 ..
-FIXME [0.0.11, Maple form factor-specific]
+FIXME [0.0.12, Maple Native]

-The biggest issues with analog-digital conversion are noise and bias.
-With the Maple, we have tried to isolate the ADC pins and traces from strong noise sources, but there are always trade--offs between noise, additional functionality, cost, and package size.
+The biggest issues with analog to digital conversion are noise and bias.
+With the Maple line, we have tried to isolate the ADC pins and traces from strong noise sources, but there are always trade-offs between noise, additional functionality, cost, and package size.
+We've tried to enable good analog performance by isolating as many ADC pins as possible from digital noise on each board.

+More information on these isolated pins is available in each board's hardware documentation:

+* :ref:`Maple <maple-adc-bank>`
+* :ref:`Maple RET6 Edition <maple-ret6-adc-bank>`
+* :ref:`Maple Mini <maple-mini-adc-bank>`

+.. :ref:`Maple Native <maple-native-adc-bank>`

-The 6 ADC pins in a bank (D15--D20) generally have the least noise, and should be used for fine measurements.
-If the input voltage changes relatively slowly, a number of samples can be taken in succession and averaged together, or the same voltage can even be sampled by multiple ADC pins at the same time.
+That said, there are a number of more general things you can do to try to get good readings.
+If your input voltage changes relatively slowly, a number of samples can be taken in succession and averaged together, or the same voltage can even be sampled by multiple ADC pins at the same time.

-An important factor when taking a voltage reading is the reference voltages that the sample is being compared against.
+Another important factor when taking a voltage reading is the reference voltages that the sample is being compared against.
 In the case of the Maple, the high reference is |vcc| and the low reference is ground.
 This means that noise or fluctuations on either |vcc| or ground will affect the measurement.
-It also means that the voltage you are trying to sample must be between ground and 3.3V.
+It also means that the voltage you are trying to sample must be between ground and 3.3 V.

 .. _adc-range:

-In the case of a variable reading, it is best if the voltage varies over the entire range of 0--3.3V; otherwise, only a fraction of the sensitivity is being leveraged.
+In the case of a variable reading, it is best if the voltage varies over the entire range of 0 through 3.3 V; otherwise, only a fraction of the sensitivity is being used.
 Some basic tools to accomplish this are `resistor dividers
 <http://en.wikipedia.org/wiki/Voltage_divider>`_ and `Zener diodes
 <http://en.wikipedia.org/wiki/Voltage_source#Zener_voltage_source>`_\